Logan Paul Net Worth

 Career: In April 2014 a YouTube compilation video of his Vine work garnered more than four million views the first week it was posted.
 He soon had 4 million followers on Vine and was creating paid Vine videos for companies such as HBO, Pepsi, Ritz, and Virgin Mobile.
 After Vine was shuttered, he shifted focus fully to YouTube.

 Other Controversies: On February 9, 2018, YouTube suspended all advertising on Paul's channels due to his "pattern of behavior," referring to his participation in the Tide Pod challenge, removing a fish from his pond to "jokingly give it CPR," and tasering two dead rats.
 His revenue was temporarily stopped as a result.
-Paul broadcast live on Twitch for the first time.
 Two weeks later, YouTube restored ads on Logan's channel, however, his channel was still on a 90-day "probation period" during which time content from his channel was not eligible to be on YouTube's trending tab.

 In January 2019, Paul remarked on his Impaulsive podcast, "What is it, male-only March? … We're gonna attempt to go gay for just one month."
 Paul received widespread criticism for implying that being homosexual is a choice.
 GLAAD responded to Paul's statement on Twitter, saying, "That's not how it works, Logan Paul."